Hornbill-Docs/itom-config/itom-config/configuration/site-integration-services.md

 # Site Integration Service
-Hornbill's Site Integration Service (SIS) is a Windows NT Server service installed on a server behind an organization's firewall.
-It runs as a standard Windows NT Service and, once paired with a Hornbill instance, monitors the ITOM Job Queue.
-The SIS connects to the instance order to retrieve jobs that have been placed on the job queue for execution.
+Hornbill's Site Integration Service (SIS) is a software package installed on a computer which sits behind an organization's firewall.
+It runs as a standard Windows service and, once paired with a Hornbill instance, the instance will make the site integration server instance available for servicing the ITOM Job Queue.

+When pairing a Site Integration Server with a Hornbill instance, you are creating a truest relationship between the site integration service and your Hornbill instance.
+Once a trust relationship is established, there is an implicit bond made between you Hornbill instance and that SIS instance, ensuring that access to the SIS capabilities to execute integrations and automation jobs can only by orchestrated by your instance.

+## How it works
+Communications between your instance and the SIS service uses standard secure HTTPS protocol.
+For security reasons, all connections are established/set up from behind the firewall (the SIS server) to the Hornbill instance (in the cloud).
+This means its not possible for any instance other than the authorized Hornbill instance to make use of th SIS service.

-Should jobs be detected during a polling interval, the SIS pulls all information from the paired instance regarding the jobs required to be undertaken on specified devices on the network.
-There are currently two types of jobs available; Computer Discovery and IT Automation.
-Automation jobs are powered via pre-built packages provided by Hornbill or can be custom-built using the ITOM Package Creator.
+Jobs that are run by the SIS service are queued on your Hornbill instance, the SIS service will retrieve each job to be run and process it as required.
+There are currently two main job types; Computer Discovery and IT Automation.
+Automation jobs are enabled through pre-built packages provided by Hornbill, and, for those customers using the DevOps edition, the packages can be custom-built using the ITOM Package Creator tools.

-A web interface is provided, which allows for the initial pairing and display of the service's current status.
-The service is self-updating and will detect if a new version has been made available within the cloud and, if so, download and install it automatically.
-All communications with the cloud will always be initiated locally from the SIS to the cloud and never from the cloud.
+The SIS server provides a simple web interface, which is accessible from within your network.
+This simple UI allows for the initial pairing configuration, and once paired, will display of the service's current status.

+## Software Updates
+The SIS service is self-updating, it will automatically detect if a new service or package versions are available, and, where required will update the SIS service software, components and packages completely automatically.

 ## Technical Considerations
 ### System Requirements